fstnetwork/module-api/API_Reference/Wallet/fillFSTServiceGas.md

   - `Enable` or `Disable` \<enum>
   - Reuqired: Optional.
 Default is `DISABLE`.
 - **`amount`** \<string>
   - Amount of FST to refill.
+The format is Decimaled Number.
   - Required: Yes.

 ### Response